Seattle Cruise Port Guide: Gateway to the Pacific Northwest

 Go on a Coffee Tour

 Embarking on a Coffee Tour in Seattle might leave you buzzing, but it’s a fantastic way to dive into the city’s vibrant coffee culture.
-This experience allows you to sample exceptional coffee, wander through various neighborhoods, gain insights into coffee culture, and back local businesses.
+This experience allows you to sample exceptional coffee, wander through various neighborhoods, gain insights into coffee culture, and support local businesses.
 Though Starbucks hails from here, there’s much more to Seattle’s coffee scene than just this famous chain.

 Tour Idea